Travelling to Lake Como

 Como San Giovanni

-Como San Giovanni is located at Piazzale San Gottardo situated at the top of the hill from Via Corrado e Giullo Venini which is just off Via Innocenzo XI.
+Como San Giovanni is located at Piazzale San Gottardo at the top of the hill from Via Corrado e Giullo Venini just off Via Innocenzo XI.

-From Como San Giovanni you can travel to Stazione Centrale Milano in Milan.
+From Como San Giovanni you can travel to Stazione Centrale Milano in Milan and visa versa.

-At the side of the railway station, you will find the connecting bus shuttle services to Malpensa Airport, Linate Airport and Orio al Serio International Airport in Bergamo.
+At the side of Stazione Centrale Milano train station, you will find the connecting bus shuttle services to Malpensa Airport, Linate Airport and Milano Bergamo Airport (Orio al Serio International Airport in Bergamo).

 Milano Centrale to Como San Giovanni